pashute/rnUtubeUI/README.md

 ![RN Youtube UI](https://snag.gy/jI2u8r.jpg)

+# React Native YouTube replica
-This is an exact replica of the official YouTube app, made from scratch in React Native.
+*This is an exact replica of the official YouTube app, made from scratch in React Native.*

+Please note that since written there have been vulnerabilities found in the packages cryptiles, merge and to a lesser extent randomatic.
+Since it is only for demonstration of capabilities, that should not be a concern.

 ## Table of Contents